don/ITP-DeviceToDatabase/Assignments/assignment-week-4.md

   - What was the lowest temperature recorded in 2018?
 Which sensor recorded this data?

 3) Find the min and max temperatures by week for the root cellar for the last 3 months of 2018.

-a) Use InfluxDB and the `farm` database.
+  - Use InfluxDB and the `farm` database.
 Hint: use `group by time(interval)`
-b) Use TimescaleDB and the `tsfarm` database.
+  - Use TimescaleDB and the `tsfarm` database.
 Hint: use the `time_bucket` function

 Explain the differences between the InfluxDB and TimescaleDB and query results.

-Challenge: run the same query in MongoDB using the `farm` database
+Challenge: Run the same query in MongoDB using the `farm` database

-3) Write two queries that use data from your sensor data from InfluxDB.
+4) Write two queries that use data from your sensor data from InfluxDB.

-Submit queries and results for SQL parts 2 and 3 via email or Google doc before class on **March 4th**.
+Submit queries and results for SQL parts 2, 3 and 4 via email or Google doc before class on **March 4th**.
 Make sure queries are formatted so they are easy to understand.
 It's fine to submit a screenshot of the query results.